All occupations

 With an automation risk score of 5%, Nannies has a low risk of AI replacement.
 Most tasks in this role require skills that are difficult for AI to replicate, such as complex decision-making, physical dexterity, or deep interpersonal interaction.
 AI is more likely to serve as a supportive tool.

-The AI automation risk score for Nannies is 5% (2025 data).
-Overall AI exposure is 9%, with 18% theoretical exposure and 4% observed exposure.
-The risk trend from 2023 to 2025 is +2 points.
+Our estimated AI automation risk score for Nannies is 5% for 2025.
+Estimated overall AI exposure is 9%, with 18% theoretical exposure and 4% observed exposure.
+The estimated risk trend from 2023 to 2025 is +2 points.
+All of these are model-generated estimates, not measurements.

 Since AI primarily augments capabilities in this role, professionals in Nannies should embrace AI as a productivity multiplier.
 Focus on learning to use AI tools effectively, developing higher-order analytical and creative skills, and positioning yourself as someone who can leverage AI to deliver greater value.